How to Get Your Insurance License in New Mexico (2026)

 💡 PSI Exam Tips for NM Candidates

 Bring two valid government-issued IDs on exam day.
 For online remote proctoring, ensure you have a working webcam, microphone, and stable internet — review PSI's system requirements at helpdesk.psionline.com before scheduling.
-There is no mandatory waiting period between retakes, but each attempt requires a new $75 exam fee.
-Since NM has no required pre-licensing, budget extra study time — national first-time pass rates average 50–65%.
+There is no state-mandated waiting period between retakes, but each attempt requires a new $75 exam fee.
+Since NM has no required pre-licensing, build extra study time into your schedule before testing.

 How Long Does It Take to Get a New Mexico Insurance License?